 Overnight: Luxor | Breakfast x 2

 After a hearty breakfast your incredible journey through the land of the Pharaoh's has come to an end.
 A transfer will be provided to the airport for your onward flight.
-Should you wish to book another night to explore more of the city, please enquire.
+Should you wish to book another night to explore more of the city, please inquire.

 For information about visas, top travel tips and much more, take a look through our travel guide.